mozaik-association/mozaik/docs/9Mandates-module.md

 # Mandates
-The mandate module allows you to manage the mandates (political/internal/external) related to your organisation.
+The mandates module allows you to manage the mandates (political/internal/external) related to your organisation.
 Different categories of mandates are possible.
 These three types of mandates are managed in a similar way.
 Only the data changes.

 Each gategory of mandate give you access to :